oxygencraft/DebugMod/README.md

 # This mod has been discontinued

 The reason why I did this is I ran out of ideas.

-Only occasional bug fixes will be made.
+Only occasional bug fixes and small improvements will be made.

 # DebugMod